OctopusDeploy/blog/blog/2022-03/how-octopus-complements-your-build-server/index.md

 ## Conclusion

 Over the course of [our series on Continuous Integration and build servers](https://octopus.com/blog/tag/CI%20Series), we covered 2 great options in Jenkins and GitHub Actions.
-We looked at how they can help your teams, provided setup advice, and free tools (the [Jenkins Pipeline Generator](https://jenkinspipelines.com) and [GitHub Actions Workflow Generator](https://githubactionworkflows.com)) along the way.
+We looked at how they can help your teams and provided setup advice.

 We also looked at how though CI and CD are separate concepts solving different problems, they’re 2 sides of the same coin combining for something greater.